ykara61/Unofficial-Investing-com-Alarm/README.md

     <img src="/Images/RealTimeDemostrate.png" width="65%" height="65%">
 </p>

-The complete .NET project source for the publisher is available under the Dotnetcoresamples folder in this repository.
+The complete .NET project source for the publisher is available in this repository.

-Run the application using 'dotnet run' and you should see messages consumed by the dotnetcore